 Custom logo in Marlin

-Since the release of Marlin firmware version 1.1.0 it is relatively easy to add custom logos to the Marlin firmware.
-As is logical, you need a graphic LCD screen, generate the logo and prepare the desired image.
+Since version 1.1.0 of the Marlin firmware it is relatively easy to add custom logos to the Marlin firmware.
+As you would expect, you need a graphical LCD, a logo, and to prepare the image.

 Uploading Marlin to your printer